John Drendall, B. A. Thrower & Friends & Damion interview

-3. At what point did you left The Reverbs and move to Michigan?
+At what point did you left the Reverbs and moved to Michigan?

 It was the summer of “67”.
-My dad was promoted at his job and was transfered to Flint, Michigan.
+My dad was promoted at his job and was transferred to Flint, Michigan.
 I was up to my ears in music and the Reverbs so you can imagine my determination to stay in Delaware.
-Well, long story short… we moved to Michigan
+Well, long story short… we moved to Michigan.

-4. So in 1972 you released Papa Never Let Me Sing the Blues.
-I would like to know if you can share the whole story about it?
+In 1972 you released Papa Never Let Me Sing the Blues.
 What are some of the strongest memories from producing and recording this LP?

 Well, it’s a long story but I will hit the high points as I remember them.

-After a year or two I was promoted at my job to an outside sales position and was transfered to East Lansing, Michigan.
+After a year or two I was promoted at my job to an outside sales position and was transferred to East Lansing, Michigan.
 Now the story begins to unfold.